 Taxis, both legal and illegal

 Shared taxis should be slightly more expensive than a Viazul ticket.
 See ‘rental cars’ for more information about the illegal taxis.
-Legal taxis that put on the meter are very expensive and don’t add very much to comfort or speed.
+Legal taxis that put on the meter are costly and don’t add very much to comfort or speed.
 So why take them?